Last updated 17 June 2020

 With so much to do in the region, I suggest staying one or two nights (at least.)
 And with a plethora of choices, all scenarios are accommodated: couples, families, solo, and budget wary travellers.

 I stayed in the very comfortable Apple Blossom Cottage.
 Built during the 1900s the floorboards creak as old aged timber should.
-They have a fireplace for winter, a kitchen with all modern mod cons and three bedrooms – two queen-sized beds ( one with an ensuite) and another with twin beds.
+There is a fireplace for winter, a kitchen with all modern mod cons and three bedrooms – two queen-sized beds (the main room with an ensuite) and another with twin beds.

 At Ridgemill Estate not only did we sample their wines we also had a sneak peek at their self-contained studio cabins.
-Can accommodate large groups with eight studio cabins or a three bedroom winery escape house (sounds tempting doesn’t it?)
+They can comfortably accommodate large groups with eight studio cabins or a three-bedroom winery escape house (sounds tempting doesn’t it?)

 The Granite Belt Brewery has 19 rustic cabins to suit everyone.
 With onsite restaurant, bar and boutique beers on tap – this could be the ideal locale for those who may prefer an ale over wine.
 (And their apple cider is pretty good too.)

 When we found out our we were going to a ‘soap making class’ at Washpool Skin Wellness I wasn’t sure what to expect.